helidon-io/helidon/docs/modules/metrics/metrics.md

 is not registered or exported; attempts to register it return a no-op meter.
 Global `metrics.enabled: false` takes precedence over individual entries.
 Duplicate names, blank names, and invalid percentile values are rejected.
-Percentile settings apply to timers; applying them to an enabled non-timer meter is an error when that meter is registered.
+Percentile, bucket, and expected-value settings apply to timers; applying them to an enabled non-timer meter is an error when that meter is registered.

 The equivalent programmatic configuration is: